Last updated on 5th December 2022

 This typically means multiple streams of conversation – which, without any malicious intent, can unfortunately create HUGE problems.

-After all, it’s innocent enough to discuss some project details by email. but the problem is, the discussion is hidden from view of the rest of your team.
+After all, it’s innocent enough to discuss some project details by email. but the problem is, this discussion is hidden from view of the rest of your team.

 That’s why it’s a good idea to keep communication out in the open, in a dedicated place, accessible to everyone who needs it.
 This means changes can be fully understood and addressed, and referred back to when necessary in understanding the changing scope of a project.